 • A tailored package of support is offered to clients following a comprehensive assessment of their needs.
 Generic employability skills such as motivation and confidence building, IT skills and a range of job preparation activities are provided.
-This service is available on an individual basis or delivered in a group setting.
-Mentoring support is available throughout to maintain client engagement and progression.
+This service is available on an individual basis or delivered in a

-Service is externally contracted and delivered, mainly by third sector providers Target delivery is 275 per year
+Service is externally contracted and delivered, mainly by third sector providers Target delivery is 275 per year and thus fulfils a role of commissioner of services and grant payment/claims.
+Target delivery is 126 continuing clients + 80 new clients = 206 per year